ayau-akk/movie_agent/README.md

-# AI-агент «Киноманьяк»
+# ‘Film Buff’ AI Agent

-## Описание проекта
+## Project Description

-AI-агент «Киноманьяк» — это локальный агент на базе Ollama и LangChain, который отвечает на вопросы о фильмах.
+The ‘Film Buff’ AI Agent is a local agent built on Ollama and LangChain that answers questions about films.

-Агент использует OMDb API для получения информации о фильмах. Он умеет искать фильмы, показывать рейтинг, получать сюжет, сравнивать фильмы и помнить контекст диалога.
+The agent uses the OMDb API to retrieve information about films.
+It can search for films, display ratings, retrieve plot summaries, compare films and remember the context of the conversation.

-## Выбранный вариант
+## Selected option

-Вариант 2: Локальная модель + LangChain.
+Option 2: Local model + LangChain.

-Коэффициент варианта: 1.1
+Option weighting: 1.1

-## Стек
+## Stack

 - Python 3.11.4
 - LangChain